andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/.prompt/dev_notes.md

 ### Interaction #31
 **User Prompt:**
 ```
-After deleting the user "Andrew Pickering" I clicked on the message thread between the admin and "Andrew Pickering" which said "Deleted User" but was met with this error.
+After deleting the user "Test User" I clicked on the message thread between the admin and "Test User" which said "Deleted User" but was met with this error.
 ```

 **Agent Actions:**